This week is National Patient Safety Awareness Week.

 Are the pathways to the rooms you use regularly safe?
 Another consideration is to evaluate the pathways of where you walk during the day: bedroom to/from bathroom, bedroom to/from kitchen, kitchen to/from living area, living area to/from car.
 Make sure the paths from room to room are open, well lit, and clear.

-You want the path you walk to be wide enough for using a cane/walker/wheelchair so that you don’t quit using it, or become off balance due to “squeezing through”.
+Likewise, you want the path you walk to be wide enough for using a cane/walker/wheelchair so that you don’t quit using it, or become off balance due to “squeezing through”.
 Lighting is very important also-especially in bathrooms, hallways, and on the stairs.

-The walking path should be clear of cords, papers, blankets, or any unnecessary items– especially the floor area around the chairs you use.
+Finally, the walking path should be clear of cords, papers, blankets, or any unnecessary items– especially the floor area around the chairs you use.
 I have had several patients fall because of blankets, newspapers, and heating pad cords near their feet, that tripped them when they stood up.
 Use a basket on your walker if needed, to keep your hands free when you walk through the house! (affiliate link)

 Plan your activity to improve your safety at home.